Common kestrel

-The common kestrel (Falco tinnunculus), also known as the European kestrel, Eurasian kestrel or Old World kestrel, is a species of predatory bird belonging to the kestrel group of the falcon family Falconidae.
+The common kestrel (Falco tinnunculus), also known as the European kestrel, Eurasian kestrel, Old World kestrel, or windfucker is a species of predatory bird belonging to the kestrel group of the falcon family Falconidae.
 In the United Kingdom, where no other kestrel species commonly occurs, it is generally just called the "kestrel".

 This species occurs over a large native range.
 It is widespread in Europe, Asia and Africa, as well as occasionally reaching the east coast of North America.
 It has colonized a few oceanic islands, but vagrant individuals are generally rare; in the whole of Micronesia for example, the species was only recorded twice each on Guam and Saipan in the Marianas.

 Taxonomy

 The common kestrel was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Falco tinnunculus.
 Linnaeus specified the type location as Europe but restricted this to Sweden in 1761.
 The genus name is Late Latin from falx, falcis, a sickle, referencing the claws of the bird.
 The species name tinnunculus is Latin for "kestrel" from "tinnulus", "shrill".
 The Latin name tinnunculus had been used by the Swiss naturalist Conrad Gessner in 1555.
 The word "kestrel" is derived from the French crécerelle which is diminutive for crécelle, which also referred to a bell used by lepers.
 The word is earlier spelt 'c/kastrel', and is evidenced from the 15th century.
 The kestrel was once used to drive and keep away pigeons.
 Archaic names for the kestrel include windhover and windfucker, due to its habit of beating the wind (hovering in air).

 This species is part of a clade that contains the kestrel species with black malar stripes, a feature which apparently was not present in the most ancestral kestrels.
-They seem to have radiated in the Gelasian (Late Pliocene, roughly 2.5–2 mya, probably starting in tropical East Africa, as indicated by mtDNA cytochrome b sequence data analysis and considerations of biogeography.
-A molecular phylogenetic study published in 2015 found that the common kestrel's closest relatives were the spotted kestrel Falco moluccensis and the Nankeen kestrel Falco cenchroides.
+They seem to have radiated in the Gelasian (Late Pliocene), roughly 2.5–2 mya, probably starting in tropical East Africa, as indicated by mtDNA cytochrome b sequence data analysis and considerations of biogeography.
+A molecular phylogenetic study published in 2015 found that the common kestrel's closest relatives were the spotted kestrel Falco moluccensis and the nankeen kestrel Falco cenchroides.

 The rock kestrel (F. rupicolus), previously considered a subspecies, is now treated as a distinct species.
 The lesser kestrel (F. naumanni), which much resembles a small common kestrel with no black on the upperside except wing and tail tips, is probably not very closely related to the present species, and the American kestrel (F. sparverius) is apparently not a true kestrel at all.
 Both species have much grey in their wings in males, which does not occur in the common kestrel or its close living relatives but does in almost all other falcons.